-SES Evolution is equipped with several built-in security policies that can block the behavior and techniques used by most malicious programs, regardless of their purpose, e.g., Trojan horses, remote control tools, , password stealers, etc. The following are built-in policies:
+SES Evolution is equipped with several built-in security policies that can block the behavior and techniques used by most malicious programs, regardless of their purpose, e.g., Trojan horses, remote control tools, ransomware, password stealers, etc. The following are built-in policies:

 Default Stormshield policy - It functions on several stages in an attack cycle to guarantee deep defense.
 It detects attacks from as early as the initial infection - when an infected email attachment is opened, for example - to when the attack is already entrenched in the information system.
-It therefore blocks attempts to disguise attacks, or persistent attacks, privilege escalation, password theft and even the exploitation of vulnerabilities in the operating system.

-This security policy is applied by default to agent groups;
+It therefore blocks attempts to disguise attacks, or persistent attacks, privilege escalation, password theft, the exploitation of vulnerabilities in the operating system, and even the attempts of ransomware to encrypt files.
+This security policy is applied by default to agent groups.

-• Backoffice component protection policy - It guarantees the protection of SES Evolution backoffice components: the backend, agent handlers and the administration console.
+Backoffice component protection policy - It guarantees the protection of SES Evolution backoffice components: the backend, agent handlers and the administration console.
 It contains the same protections as the default policy, but with the addition of several protection rules that strengthen the security of protected processes and block attempts to read or modify their configuration data.